NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/aws/README.md

 ### EC2 Configuration

 The KGE Archive is essentially a Dockerized Python language based web user interface and web service application stack.
 Although the application can be substantially tested under Microsoft Windows and Mac OSX, this recipe for production deployment will target an Ubuntu Linux EC2 server environment.
 We outline the specific details for Docker and web server deployment in the [KGE Archive project README](../../README.md).
-Here, we focus on configuration, launching and accessing the host AWS EC2 server, using suitably constrained IAM securities policies to be associated with the new _KGEArchiveDeployment_ IAM Role defined above.
+Here, we focus on configuration, launching and accessing the host AWS EC2 server, using suitably constrained IAM securities policies to be associated with the new _translator-sri-access_ IAM Role defined above.

 ### Cognito Configuration